 Free Application for Federal Student

-As the name suggests, no fee is charged to file a FAFSA.
-The FAFSA
+name suggests, no fee is charged to file a FAFSA.
+The FAFSA can be completed

-not required to begin repaying his or her student loans.
+required to begin repaying his or her student loans.
 The grace period

 may also kick in if the borrower leaves school for a reason other than

 graduation or drops below half-time enrollment.
 Depending on the type

-of loan, you will have a grace period of six months
+of loan, you will have a grace period of six months (Stafford Loans) or